Lawyers for Talcum Powder Class Action

 In July 2017, the first bellwether trial against Johnson & Johnson’s talc-based products took place.
 Eva Echeverria filed suit against Johnson & Johnson claiming her continuous use of talc-based products caused her to develop ovarian cancer.
 While thousands of similar cases are still pending, Echeverria’s case, which had originally received a $417 million verdict, was overturned in October 2017.*

-In April of 2018, the inhalation of talc containing even trace amounts of asbestos was found by a New Jersey jury to cause mesothelioma–a lung cancer caused by asbestos exposure.
+In April of 2018, the inhalation of talc-containing asbestos was found by a New Jersey jury to cause mesothelioma–a lung cancer caused by asbestos exposure.
 This resulted in a $117 million dollar verdict that Johnson and Johnson plans to appeal as well.*

 Separate juries in Missouri and California have found that Talcum Powder was responsible for causing ovarian cancer in women and the defendants are fighting them all on appeal.*